 Here is the Text Version of the Interview

-Absolutely.
-ESOP stands for employee stock ownership plan and it is one of the retirement plans that was created along with IRS and 401K.
+ESOP or employee stock ownership plan is one of the retirement plans that was created along with IRS and 401K.
 It has really unique features.
 In this case, the owner sells shares to a retirement trust for the employees who are allocated shares over time, and then in the future, they get to sell the shares back, put the money into their own 401K plan or use it for retirement.

 So who buys these ESOP’s?